Student-centric advice and objective recommendations

 How does Verto work?

 During each semester with Verto, students can earn up to 16 credits.
 In addition to required courses (include a college writing / rhetoric class and an identity and politics class) students will take courses that vary based on which country they’re studying abroad in.
 Each program has a different list of courses – you can explore them on the Verto website.
 All credits are technically awarded by Verto’s accredited Academic Providers, but you can transfer them into any of the approved partner schools.

-Once a student has been accepted into Verto, they are guaranteed admittance into one of Verto’s 46 partner universities the following fall or spring.
-These partners include: William & Mary, University of Tennessee, University of Vermont, University of South Florida, University of Oregon, Temple University, Bucknell University, Butler University, Pace University, the Catholic University of America, High Point University, University College Dublin, and The University of Bristol, among many others!
+To give you an idea of your options, here are a few universities which have partnered with Verto: University of Tennessee, University of Vermont, University of South Florida, University of Oregon, Temple University, Bucknell University, Butler University, Pace University, the Catholic University of America, High Point University, University College Dublin, and The University of Bristol, among many others!